0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     - [Polygon zkEVM testnet (Cardona)](https://chainlist.org/chain/2442)
     - [Polygon zkEVM mainnet](https://chainlist.org/chain/1101)

-2. Select the "Add to Metamask" option on the page.
-This will bring up your MetaMask wallet.
+2. Select the **Add to Metamask** option on the page.
+This brings up your MetaMask wallet.

     ![chainlist-1](../../../img/tools/wallet/metamask/chainlist-1.png){width=50%}

-3. Select the "Approve" option.
+3. Select the **Approve** option.
 This lets ChainList add the network configuration such as the network RPC URL, the chain ID, etc., to your MetaMask wallet.

     ![chainlist-2](../../../img/tools/wallet/metamask/chainlist-2.png){width=50%}

-4. Finally, select "Switch network" to switch to Amoy testnet in MetaMask.
+4. Finally, select **Switch network** to switch to Amoy testnet in MetaMask.

     ![chainlist-3](../../../img/tools/wallet/metamask/chainlist-3.png){width=50%}

-5. You should now be able to see your MATIC balance on Amoy.
+5. You'll now be able to see your MATIC balance on Amoy.
 You'll also be able to switch between Amoy and other networks directly from the drop-down menu in the top-left corner.

     ![chainlist-4](../../../img/tools/wallet/metamask/chainlist-4.png){width=50%}